 11/15 patients agreed or strongly agreed that they enjoyed using the app and found it easy to use while 13/15 agreed or strongly agreed that they found it useful

 12/15 patients agreed or strongly agreed that they felt more closely monitored by their doctor using SugoSure, and that this enabled their doctor to provide better care - also assisted by inputs from their health coach

 Compliance levels were better than expected, reflecting the finding that all patients claimed to be willing to make the effort to log food and blood glucose levels in line with protocols to better manage their diabetes

 Patient satisfaction with their diabetes management reached 100% after 3 months use of SugoSure: only 9/15 patients were either somewhat satisfied or very satisfied at the start of the Beta Test compared to 15/15 (all) patients after 3 months

-The value of SugoSure's comprehensive, data-driven approach in improving outcomes for type 2 diabetes is supported by the Beta Test
+SugoSure's comprehensive, data-driven approach to improving outcomes for type 2 diabetes is supported by the Beta Test

 The Beta Test has shown strong support for the value of SugoSure in improving outcomes for patients with suboptimal or poor glycaemic control, albeit in a limited number of patients to date.

 Several of the Beta Test patients have continued to use SugoSure, some now in their 9th month of use (as at end August 2020).
 Almost all have sustained improvements made in the first 3 months and some have continued to step up their activity, learn more about their diet and lose weight.